How To Protect Your Kiln Shelf From Melting Glaze

 Kiln Stilts support your pottery while it’s being fired.
 There are several kinds of stilts made with ceramic or metal.

-Stilts come in different shapes to support different sizes of pottery.
+Stilts come in different shapes to support different-sized pottery.
 They are Y-shaped, round, and triangular.
-They have vertical legs which are finely pointed.
+They have finely pointed vertical legs.
 The sharp points leave almost no mark on your pottery.

-Placing your pottery on stilts protects your pottery from sticking to your kiln shelf if the glaze melts and runs.
+Placing your pottery on stilts prevents it from sticking to your kiln shelf if the glaze melts and runs.

 Shelf Paper